 The indoor subtropical pool is superb and I’m sure your kids will want to visit every day – luckily it is included in the cost of your stay!
 Towels however, are not.
 The charge to rent towels at the pool is €2 per day so this is €56 for a week, based on a family of four.
-Suffice to say, bring your own towels too.
+Some people bring the rented towels back to their lodges to dry them so they are not paying the daily charge, but it is easier and cheaper to just bring your own.

 5. Dine in your lodge.